Skip to footer content

 PRODUCT COMPARISONS

-Converting HTML to PDF is a common requirement in .NET applications, but developers using iTextSharp often encounter the frustrating iTextSharp HTML to PDF "the document has no pages" error.
-This error appears when the PDF document generation process fails, leaving developers searching for a solution.
-Let's explore why this happens and how to resolve it effectively with IronPDF's HTML to PDF capabilities.
+Converting HTML to PDF is a common requirement in .NET applications, but developers using iTextSharp frequently encounter the "document has no pages" error.
+This error appears when the PDF document generation process fails, leaving developers searching for solutions.
+This analysis explores why this happens and how to resolve it effectively with IronPDF's HTML to PDF capabilities.

 What Causes the "Document Has No Pages" Error?

 The "document has no pages" exception occurs when iTextSharp's parser fails to process HTML content into a valid PDF document.
-This same error typically appears during the document close operation, as detailed in many Stack Overflow threads about this issue:
+This error typically appears during the document close operation, as detailed in many Stack Overflow threads about this issue.
+Understanding the root cause helps developers choose the right PDF library for their needs.

 static void Main(string[] args)